 The driver must be further observed during the 2nd blow into the machine to ensure that there is no belching, regurgitation, or intake of foreign material.
 The driver must be removed from the area in close proximity to the breath test machine during the 2 minute period between the breath tests.
 The breath machine operator must sign the report reflecting the breath test result and attest that the test was completed in compliance with the rules.
 All printouts produced by the machine must be retained and provided to the driver or his lawyer.
 Any errors in the testing process could invalidate the result.

 DUI and DWAI cases in Moffat County are prosecuted by the 14th Judicial District Attorney’s Office.
 This office handles all state criminal matters in Moffat, Routt, and Grand counties.

-If you’ve been charged with DUI or DWAI in Moffat County Court in Craig, Colorado, contact Attorney Robbins today for a free case evaluation: 970-301-5541.
-Attorney Robbins has experience defending DUI charges in Moffat County Court in Craig, Colorado and works hard to achieve the best possible results for his clients.
+If you’ve been charged with DUI, DUI per se, Felony DUI or DWAI in Moffat County Court in Craig, Colorado, contact Moffat County DUI Lawyer Monte Robbins today for a free case evaluation: 970-301-5541.
+Craig, Colorado DUI Lawyer Monte Robbins has experience in defending DUI charges in Moffat County Court in Craig, Colorado and works hard to achieve the best possible results for his clients.